asia-codeing/homework-6-weather-dashboard/README.md

-# homework-6-weather-dashboard
+# Weather-dashboard:
-Weather Dashboard

-This project is created with:
--Bootstrap
--CSS
--HTML
--JavaScript
--jQuery
+Weather app that provides current and future weather forecasts in cities.

+## Technologies:
+* HTML
+* Bootstrap
+* CSS
+* JavaScript
+* jQuery
--Open Weather API
+* Open Weather API

+## Project's aim
 * When I search for a city I am presented with current and future conditions for that city and that city is added to the search history.
 * After viewing current weather conditions for that city, the current weather box presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.
 *  UV index color will change to indicates whether the conditions are favorable, moderate, or severe.